sentryco/PageControllerView/readme.md

 > [!NOTE]
 > Swiping does not work properly in Xcode preview canvas.
 To see the swipe effect, build and run the app target for macOS.

+> [!WARNING]
+> To align page views to a constraintless envitronment add the pageview to a ZStack that has .ignoresSafeArea() with a clear Rectangle that has idealWidth and idealHeight set to .inifinite.

 ```swift
 #if os(macOS)
 @main